Last updated: May 29, 2026

 Legal help

-Who may qualify: LREP serves residents age 55 and older.
-Some other legal groups use income, county, disability, or issue-type rules.
+Who may qualify: LREP serves New Mexicans age 55 and older.
+Other legal groups may use income, county, disability, or issue rules.

 Reality check: Not every legal problem is covered.
-Criminal defense is not handled by LREP.
 Call early if you have a hearing date, deadline, eviction notice, or benefits appeal date.

 Ombudsman help

-What it helps with: The Long-Term Care Ombudsman helps residents of nursing homes and long-term care facilities speak up about care, rights, dignity, food, visits, discharge issues, safety, and complaints.
-The ombudsman page explains the program’s role as an advocate for residents.
+What it helps with: The Long-Term Care Ombudsman helps residents of nursing homes and long-term care facilities speak up about care, rights, food, visits, discharge issues, safety, and complaints.
+The ombudsman page explains the program’s role as a resident advocate.

 Who may qualify: Residents, family members, friends, and concerned people can contact the program when there is a long-term care concern.